eMetaboHUB-MAMA/mama-paper/paper/paper.md

 ## Project data management

 The MetaboHUB consortium worked on a fonctionnal specifications of a lightweight web application for managing data and metadata related to metabolomics projects, in particular:

-\begin{itemize}
-    \item to centralise requests for analyses from future collaborators or partners of a laboratory or consortium (analyses, bioinformatics processing, training, provision of equipment);
+- to centralise requests for analyses from future collaborators or partners of a laboratory or consortium (analyses, bioinformatics processing, training, provision of equipment);
-    \item to arbitrate and distribute accepted requests between the different departments of a laboratory or geographical sites of a consortium;
+- to arbitrate and distribute accepted requests between the different departments of a laboratory or geographical sites of a consortium;
-    \item to exchange information on submitted requests (between partners and the laboratory, or between members of a consortium);
+- to exchange information on submitted requests (between partners and the laboratory, or between members of a consortium);
-    \item to compute indicators to draw up reports for funding bodies.
+- to compute indicators to draw up reports for funding bodies.
-\end{itemize}

 **Warning**: "MAMA" is focus on the analyses requests part.
 The samples management in the laboratory shall be managed using a "Laboratory Information Management System" software (LIMS).